| Council | Southwark |

 How safe is Dulwich?

 Dulwich has a low crime rate of 83.3 crimes per 1,000 people, which is below the national average.
-Crime hotspots have been reported near Woodyard Lane and Court Lane, as reported by Metropolitan Police Service.
+Crime hotspots have been reported near Woodyard Lane and Court Lane Gardens, as reported by Metropolitan Police Service.

 What are the best schools in Dulwich?

 Dulwich has 149 schools nearby.
-The top-rated Ofsted Outstanding schools include Crampton Primary, Surrey Square Primary School, The Orchard School.
-Other well-regarded schools rated Good by Ofsted include Robert Browning Primary School and St Paul's Church of England Primary School.
+The top-rated Ofsted Outstanding schools include Rosendale Primary School, Harris Boys' Academy East Dulwich, Dulwich Hamlet Junior School.
+Other well-regarded schools rated Good by Ofsted include St Jude's Church of England Primary School and Horniman Primary School.
 Note: 5 schools are currently rated as Requires Improvement.

 What are the demographics of Dulwich?